-Our observable primitives are the following:
+The observable primitives of our framework are the following:

-- A non-empty set of options, denoted X. Typical elements are x, y, z, ... - A non-empty set of contexts, denoted K, which can be defined in two ways.
+- A non-empty set X of options.
+Typical elements are x, y, z, ... - A non-empty set K of contexts.
 On the classical ("extensional") definition, each context K ∈ K is a non-empty set K ⊆ X of feasible options, which the agent may choose from.
 On a more general ("non-extensional") definition, each context K ∈ K induces a non-empty feasible set [K] ⊆ X, but may carry additional information about the choice environment.
-Formally, K could be a pair (Y, λ) of a feasible set Y(=[K]) and an environmental parameter λ, representing a cue, default criterion, room temperature, background music, or even the psychological or bodily state of the agent (e.g., sober or drunk).
-(This resembles the notion of a frame or "set of ancillary conditions" in Salant and Rubinstein 2008 or Bernheim and Rangel 2009.)
-For simplicity, we write K for [K].
-This creates no ambiguity, as it is always clear whether K refers to the context broadly defined or to the feasible set [K] (e.g., in "x∈K", K refers to [K]).
+Formally, K could be a pair (Y, λ) of a feasible set Y(=[K]) and an environmental parameter λ, representing a cue, default, room temperature, background music, or even a state of the agent such as "sober" or "drunk".
+(This resembles a "frame" in Salant and Rubinstein 2008 or "set of ancillary conditions" in Bernheim and Rangel 2009.)
+We simply write K for [K], as it is always unambiguous whether K refers to the context broadly defined or to the feasible set [K] (e.g., in "x ∈ K", K refers to [K]). - A choice function $C : \mathcal{K} \to 2^X$, which assigns to each context $K \in \mathcal{K}$ a non-empty set of chosen options in K (i.e., $C(K) \subseteq K$).